Cathedral chapter: Contemporary roles

 In contemporary cathedral chapters, the most common roles besides dean include precentor, pastor, sub-dean/vice-dean, chancellor, archdeacon, treasurer and missioner, although there is also a wide variety of roles which each occur only once or twice.

 Church of England

 In Church of England cathedrals, under the Cathedrals Measure 1999, the Church Commissioners fund two Canons Residentiary per cathedral (sometimes called Commissioners' Canons) who must be "engaged exclusively on cathedral duties".
 Further residentiary canons beyond those two are funded from other sources and often called Diocesan Canons, since they typically also hold a senior diocesan post (such as Diocesan Director of Ordinands or Director of Mission).

+Catholic Church

+The Second Vatican Council (1963-65) proposed that diocesan institutions which supported diocesan bishops, especially cathedral chapters but also senates, councils or board of consulters supporting them, "should be reorganized wherever necessary in keeping with present day needs".